sitespeedio/coach/README.md

  - [Developers guide](#developers-guide)
  - [Browser support](#browser-support)

-## Do my page need coaching?
+## Does my page need coaching?

 You know, it's hard to get everything right!
 The world is complex: HTTP/1 vs HTTP/2.
 Some of the previous performance best practices are now worst practices.
-The coach will detect that the page is accessed using HTTP/2, and adjust its' advice accordingly.
+The coach will detect that the page is accessed using HTTP/2, and adjust its advice accordingly.

 ## Why we love the coach
 Ten reasons why we love the coach:
- - The coach gives you advice how to make your page faster.
-The coach aims to NEVER give you a false advice.
+ - The coach gives you advice on how to make your page faster.
+The coach aims to NEVER give you bad advice.
 Follow the advice and you will WIN!
  - HTTP/1 or HTTP/2?
 That's no problem, the coach adjust the advice accordingly.
- - The coach use real browsers to investigate your page exact as your users.
+ - The coach uses real browsers to see your page exactly like your users do.
- - Every advice has one or more unit test to make sure it's easy to change advice in the future.
+ - Every advice has one or more unit-tests to make sure it's easy to change advice in the future.
- - The coach knows other things than performance: Accessibility and web best practice are other things that the coach can help you with.
+ - The coach knows about more than just performance: Accessibility and web best practice are other things that the coach can help you with.
- - You can integrate the coach in your own web performance tool, it's easy: Your tool only need to be able to run Javascript in the browser and produce a HAR file.
-Or you can use the built in functionality of the coach to run the browser.
+ - You can integrate the coach with your own web performance tool.
+It's easy: your tool only need to be able to run JavaScript in the browser and produce a HAR file.
+Or you can use the built-in functionality of the coach to run the browser.
- - The coach is Open Source.
-The advice is public, you can check them and change them yourself.
+ - The coach is open-source.
+The advice is public, you can check it and change it yourself.
 Help us make the coach even better!
- - The coach can combine knowledge from the DOM with HAR to make super powerful advice.
+ - The coach can combine knowledge from the DOM with HAR to give you super powerful advice.
- - The CLI output is pretty nice, you can configure how much you want to see.
+ - The CLI output is pretty nice.
+You can configure how much you want to see.
 Use it as fast way to check the performance of your page.
  - The coach will be part of sitespeed.io 4.0 and it will be awesome!

 ## Work in progress!